vortex-es/vortex-es.github.io/solutions/farm.md

 - Fully selectable areas in size, location and orientation.
 - Up to 100 m resolution.
-- Any height between 50 and 150 m.
+- All heights between 50 and 150 m.
 - Unlimited met. mast measurement inputs for calibration purposes.
 - Unlimited turbine location outputs within the selected area.
 - Wind speed histograms with their Weibull fits.
 - 16 sectors wind direction rose.
 - 50 years extreme wind (Vref) via 30 years Gumbel fit.
-- Characteristic turbulence intensity "spectra".
+- Characteristic turbulence intensity distribution in speed bins.
 - Sector-wise inflow angle and vertical shear.
 - Exportable to Google Earth KML, ESRI grid and WAsP WRG files for WindPro, WindFARMer, OpenWind....

 ## <font color="red">NEW!</font> Calibrate your WRGs with measurements

 <div class="well well-sm ox_animate_when_almost_visible ox_bottom-to-top">
   Satisfied with Vortex windfield patterns but concerned about deviations from your local measurements?
 We now offer you a free solution!
-Vortex Remodeling technology has been extended to 3-D not only to extrapolate your measurements over time but also to interpolate them across space at sites where one or more meteorological masts are available within your FARM area.
+Vortex Remodeling technology has been extended to 3-D not only to extrapolate your measurements over time but also to interpolate them across space at sites where one or more meteorological masts are available.
 </div>

 <i>